Priests and Visitors

 ADMINISTRATORS

 Three Administrators coordinate the Collegio‘s day to day activities: a Rector, a Vice-Rector/Economus, and a Spiritual Director.
-Four Filipina Dominican Sisters (OP’s of the Congregación Misionaria de Santo Domingo) help as support staff of our Pontifical College.
-They are assisted by three four personnel.
+Four Filipina Dominican Sisters (OP’s of the Congregación Misionaria de Santo Domingo) and four lay personnel help as support staff of our Pontifical College.

 Fr.
 Gregory Ramon D. Gaston, S.Th.D.
 (Rector)

 Fr.
 Greg is a priest of the Archdiocese of Manila.
 A native of Silay City, Negros Occidental, he studied at the Philippine Science High School and the University of the Philippines (BS Zoology and two years Medicine proper) before deciding to become a priest.
 The late Jaime L. Cardinal Sin sent him for seminary formation to Pamplona, Spain, and to do the Licentiate and Doctorate in Moral Theology at the Angelicum in Rome.
+He also holds a Doctorate in Communication from the University of the Philippines.
 He served in Manila as assistant parish priest, seminary formator and in other assignments, and as an Official at the Pontifical Council for the Family of the Vatican.

 Fr.
 Andrew G. Recepcion, D. Miss.
 (Spiritual Director)